sn9691/Data-science-projects-collection/README.md

 * Iteratively viewed top ranking words and identified more noise to be added to the list of stop words and vectorized via tfidf.
 * Conducted Principal Component Analysis to reduce feature length from ~8100+ to 175 while minimising loss of information.
 * Split the data via stratified splitting to maintain class proportions.
 * Applied Logistic Regression and conducted hyperparameter tuning to achieve optimal AUC scores on both train and test sets and reduce overfitting.
+Also made changes to stop words list iteratively to achieve the same.
 * Extracted top 20 keywords associated with each class.

 #### Predict demand of food products (INSOFE hackathon)